Lifesaving Dispatch Playbook

 Sample Procedure and Program Information Documents

 Now that you have a general understanding of what a lifesaving dispatch program looks like, the following documents can act as templates or inspiration as you implement or scale up your own program.
 Keep in mind that there is no exact or perfect form of implementation.
 Using the considerations and program composition notes above, you should use the following as guidelines or building blocks when creating your own standard operating procedures or documents (both internal and public).
-If you need further assistance or clarification, please reach out to your regional specialist, regional director, or the Best Friends Municipal and Shelter Support team at email@example.com.
+If you need further assistance or clarification, please reach out to your regional strategist, regional director, or the Best Friends national shelter support team at email@example.com.

 - Lifesaving Dispatch: Saving lives over the phone (Online Module)

 - Dispatcher Training Manual, Humane Rescue Alliance Animal Control

 - Best Friends Community Cat Handbook: How to Address Various Complaints

 - Verbal De-Escalation Techniques (Crisis Prevention Institute)

 If you found this playbook helpful, check out our full catalog of handbooks, manuals, and playbooks.